-Each classroom has room parents, who work with the teachers to coordinate any parent help needed in the class, such as for special projects, cooking, field trips, parties, etc. Each room parent prepares sign-up sheets for volunteer opportunities at the beginning of the year and then communicates with the parents on an as-needed basis throughout the year.
+Each classroom has room parents, who work with the teachers to coordinate any parent help needed in the class, such as for special projects, cooking, field trips, parties, etc. Each room parent uses sign-up genius for volunteer opportunities at the beginning of the year and then communicates with the parents on an as-needed basis throughout the year.

 Chair Role: The room parent coordinator needs to be organized and a bit of a "cheerleader" for the school.
 He/she helps new kindergarten parents get involved, answers questions, and helps them get acclimated.
 The Chair needs to be calm and know the school well.
 Other work involves looking at the classroom and PA activities for the year and informing room parents when they need to communicate with their classes and sometimes providing them with email language--for example, potluck sign-ups, teacher gift collection, etc. The time commitment is not onerous, but it is heavily weighted to the beginning of the school year.
 There is already an excellent room parent handbook put together with ALL the details.